simbongile-mkhotheli/simbongile-mkhotheli/README.md

 ## 🎯 Current Focus
 - Managing server and client state using React Query and Zustand
-- Writing reliable UI tests with Jest and React Testing Library
+- Writing reliable UI tests with Vitest and React Testing Library

 ---